nn9350/snake_game/README.md

 # snake_game
-developed snake game using pygame library
+developed a snake game using pygame library